d-bliss/finance/README.md

 - HTML for website strcuture
 - Bootstrap & CSS for design
 - <a href="https://iexcloud.io/">IEX API</a> to get the stocks valus in real time
-- sqlite3 for storing users information (username and hashed password) and the transaction record (bought or sold)
+- SQLite & sqlite3 for storing users information (username and hashed password) and the transaction record (bought or sold)

 ## Website: